hungcq/knowledge-repo/economics/misbehaving/misbehaving.md

+# Misbehaving

+## Info
+- Type: book
+- Author: Richard Thaler
-(This summary focus on the findings of behavioral economics, not history of the field)
+- This summary focus on the findings of behavioral economics, not history of the field

-# Category
+## Category
 Behavioral economics, economics.
 Contains bio, stories & history of behavioral economics.

-# Summary
+## Summary
 The author tells the history of behavioral economics through his perspective.
 Important findings and experiments in the field are described, the difference with formal economic theory are highlighted.
 The author also presents its influence on public policy and prediction of future focus in the last part of the book.

-# Structure
+## Structure
 - Narrative style: ideas come out at dif time/speed
 - Both chronological & topical:
   - Part 1 (I): early years & early findings conflicting with formal models